meleu/tdd-ruby/objects-methods-and-integers.md

 By doing this we're letting the tests guide our development.
 That's a core concept of Test-Driven Development.

-Back to the erro message:
+Back to the error message:

 ```
 $ ruby dec2bin_test.rb